ArtifactForms/ChatBot/documentation/project.md

 When a chatbot is trained on a dataset like the one provided, it typically involves advanced machine learning techniques [12].
 However, for simpler rule-based chatbots, a straightforward approach is to use predefined responses linked to specific user utterances or their variations.
 This method is particularly effective for chatbots with a large database of predefined responses.
 This concept is often referred to as **exact match** or **direct match**.
 Although this method demands a substantial, well-curated dataset, it provides a rapid solution for deploying a simple chatbot without the need for complex algorithms and infrastructure.
 In particular, FAQ agents can benefit greatly from this approach.
 If a company has a substantial dataset of real user queries and well-prepared support answers, building a rule-based chatbot becomes significantly easier.

+This approach provides a solid foundation for building a simple chatbot.
+However, before you start storing a multitude of hashes in a database, consider enriching the simple utterance-intent pairs with metadata.

+For instance, you could capture the **formality** of the query (**formal** or **informal**).
+Additionally, combined intents should be considered.
+In the query "Hello, how are you?
+I need help finding a product," for example, there are multiple intents.
+Here, the question arises as to which intent is more relevant to the user – probably the product search.

+A match counter could also be useful to track the frequency of certain queries.

 **How does it work?**

 1. **Hash Function:** Every user query is converted into a unique hash value.